kangkot/at/Docker/README.md

 docker search php     # Search for PHP image docker pull   centos  # Get public `centos` image, nth time, will pull new changes of image. docker rmi    centos  # Remove `centos` image

+## Manage containers
+docker ps -a       # List all container docker rm NAME     # Remove container by name, we can use SHA for this too. docker start NAME  # Start a container docker attach NAME # Run container's bash console
 ```

 ### App